tobiasdigital/blueprints-learn.en/help/blueprints/data-science/overview.md

 ## Implementation Steps

 1. Data loaded/ingested to Experience Platform – schema, datasets created and data loaded.
-1. Create a DSW notebook.
+1. Create a DSW notebook
-1. Choose a language - support for Python and PySpark.
+1. Choose a language - support for Python and PySpark
-1. Author model in notebook.
+1. Author model in notebook
-1. Train the model.
+1. Train the model
-1. Score the model to generate predictions with the target data.
+1. Score the model to generate predictions with the target data
-1. If pushing model results to the Real-time Customer Profile the model results dataset is enabled for Profile and the machine learned attributes are ingested to Profile.
+1. If pushing model results to the Real-time Customer Profile, the model results dataset must be enabled for Profile and the machine learned attributes are ingested to Profile

 ## Related Documentation